Combine painting: Rauschenberg's Combines

 The reception of Rauschenberg’s Combines has been varied throughout their history.
 Paul Schimmel of the Los Angeles Museum of Contemporary Art described Rauschenberg's Combine paintings as "some of the most influential, poetic and revolutionary works in the history of American art."
 They have also been called "ramshackle hybrids between painting and sculpture, stage prop and three-dimensional scrap-book assemblage" by The Guardian's critic Adrian Searle.

+In 2006, the Museum of Contemporary Art, Los Angeles in association with the Metropolitan Museum of Art presented Robert Rauschenberg: Combines, an exhibition of over 65 of his works.
+It was shown at the Metropolitan Museum of Art from December 20, 2005–April 2, 2006, and at the Museum of Contemporary Art, Los Angeles, May 21, 2006–September 4, 2006.

 In reviews of the 2019 Whitney Biennial, critics highlighted Robert Rauschenberg as precedent for many of the contemporary artworks included.
 Artist Xaviera Simmons, however, pointed out that these critics did not go far enough to look into Rauschenberg's own precedents; she pointed to African American artists working with found objects in the Southern United States — a likely example for Rauschenberg who was raised in Port Arthur, Texas.
 In The Art Newspaper, Simmons wrote, “To mention the overarching theme of this iteration of the Whitney Biennial as linked to Robert Rauschenberg’s legacy, for example, without breaking down his connection as a Texan and his probable viewing of the assemblages he must have seen by Black American artists—descendants of slavery—in the rural South is actually preposterous.
 It does us all an educational disservice and disconnects a lineage and an impetus that is home-grown American.
 The wonder of Rauschenberg more than likely would not exist without the trauma of the American, disenfranchised rural landscape.”

 In his own work, the artist Jasper Johns used similar techniques as those seen in Rauschenberg’s Combines.
 For example, in a painting, titled Fool’s House (1964), Johns affixed a broom onto his canvas.
 This possible inspiration from Rauschenberg was likely due to the close artistic and romantic relationship between the two artists.
 They met for the first time in 1953.
 Early on, to support their artistic careers, they collaborated on commercial projects, such as window displays for upscale retailers including Tiffany's and Bonwit Teller in Manhattan.
 As they both progressed in their artistic practices, they had studios in the same building and shared ideas about art and life on a daily basis from 1954 to 1961.